CHTC/chtc-website-source/uw-research-computing/tensorflow-singularity-wait.md

 > This Singularity/Tensorflow functionality is not yet available on
 > CHTC\'s newer GPUs with a sufficiently high CUDA Capability.
 > Therefore, for now, the best way to use this Singularity/Tensorflow
-> environment with GPUs is by running jobs on the Open Science Grid (see
+> environment with GPUs is by running jobs on the OS Pool (see
 > below).
 We are working on having Singularity support on all CHTC GPUs
 > soon.